New to trail running? These trail running tips and tricks will help get you up to speed (literally) in no time.

-If you’ve been running for at least a couple of months, it’s possible you’ve gotten stuck in a rut and are getting bored with your usual route.
+If you’ve been running for at least a couple of months, it’s possible you’ve gotten stuck in a rut and are getting bored with your usual route, especially if you do a lot of road running.
 But have you ever thought of opting for trail running?
 Or you are not aware of how to start trail running?
 Well, it’s time to shake up the routine, consider adding a trail run to your weekly running schedule.

 Trail running is full of variation and surprise.
 No matter where you are or where you’re headed, you’re practically guaranteed to find a hill you need to either climb or descend.
 If you don’t run into one of those, you’ll at least have to navigate around some rocks, tree stumps, a stream, or even some wildlife.